Updated 8th May 2024

 The study is called Measuring Efficacy Through Outcomes of Diet, or METHOD, for short.

-Our scientists recruited 347 generally healthy people who were representative of the average adult.
+Our scientists recruited 347 generally healthy people who were representative of the average adult in the United States.
 They had above-optimal body mass index (BMI) and waist circumference and were aged 41–70.

 They were divided into two groups: